raagan-u/docs/docs/developers/AffiliateFee.md

 Fees are expressed in basis points (bps), where 1 bps = 0.01%.
 For example, a 30 bps fee equals 0.3% of the source asset value.

-Affiliates can earn rewards in `USDC` or `cbBTC` on [supported chains](./SupportedChains.mdx).
+Affiliates can earn rewards in USDC or cbBTC on [supported chains](./SupportedChains.mdx).
 Fees can be sent entirely to a single address in one asset, or split across multiple addresses and assets.
-For example: a 30 bps fee could be split by sending 10 bps in USDC to an Ethereum address, and 20 bps in cbBTC to a Base address.
+For example, a 30 bps fee could be split by sending 10 bps in USDC to an Ethereum address, and 20 bps in cbBTC to a Base address.

 The amount of each asset the affiliate will receive is calculated based on prices at the time of the quote and is also stored in the order data.
 All affiliate fees collected during the week are distributed to the specified addresses at the end of the week.

 ## Implementation using API